SAP-samples/datasphere-fedml/README.md

 - SAP Data Warehouse Cloud tenant instance, with connectivity established to the remote source data and views exposed, that can be consumed by FedML.

-- Access to corresponding Hyperscaler Machine learning environments with approriate configurations.
+- Access to corresponding hyperscaler machine learning environments with approriate configurations.
 See [Configuration](#configuration) section.
 <br>
  <br>

 ## Download and Installation

-1. For setting up the remote models in SAP DataWarehouse Cloud to federate data from hyperscaler data stores for use with FedML , here are some Discovery Mission examples :
+1. For setting up the remote models in SAP DataWarehouse Cloud to federate data from hyperscaler data stores for use with FedML, here are some Discovery Mission examples:

 - [Integrating Amazon Athena and SAP DataWarehouse Cloud](https://discovery-center.cloud.sap/missiondetail/3401/3441/)
 - [Integrating Google Big Query and SAP DataWarehouse Cloud](https://discovery-center.cloud.sap/missiondetail/3409/3449/)
 - [Integrating Azure Data Explorer and SAP DataWarehouse Cloud](https://discovery-center.cloud.sap/missiondetail/3433/3473/)

-2. Download the corresponding Hyperscaler library package (.whl) file from this github.
+2. Download the corresponding hyperscaler library package (.whl) file from this repository

-3. Try out examples from the **samples-notebooks** directory of corresponding Hyperscaler library
+3. Try out examples from the **samples-notebooks** directory of corresponding hyperscaler library

  <br>